writethedocs/www/docs/blog/2023-conference-announcements.rst

 Although we initially did virtual conferences due to COVID, we found that despite some downsides, they also create many new opportunities.
-There are many people that have difficulty travelling to our in person conferences, due to financial, health, or immigration reasons.
+There are many people that have difficulty travelling to our in person conferences for many reasons, like financial, health, immigration or responsibilities at home.
 With a virtual conference, these people have equal access to our events, as speakers or attendees.
 We've also seen that our community has been great at bringing the same atmosphere that works so well at our in person conferences, to our virtual ones.